aave/docs-v3/core-contracts/misc/aaveprotocoldataprovider.md

 # AaveProtocolDataProvider

-Peripheral contract to collect and pre-process information from the Pool.
+Peripheral contract to collect and pre-process information from the [`Pool`](../protocol/pool/pool.md).

 The source code is available on [GitHub](https://github.com/aave/aave-v3-core/blob/master/contracts/misc/AaveProtocolDataProvider.sol).